 The Prime Minister's pagdis: Modi keeps 'safa' culture alive for 74th Independence Day 2020

 New Delhi, Aug 15: Prime Minister Narendra Modi unfurled the national flag on the 74th Independence Day on Saturday.
-The Prime Minister sported a saffron-yellow turban as he gave his eventh Independence Day speech from the ramparts of the Red Fort on Saturday. ''Safa'' (Rajasthani headgear) has been a highlight of the PM's sartorial choices at Independence Day and Republic Day events.
+The Prime Minister sported a predominate mix of orange and yellow coloured turban as he gave his eventh Independence Day speech from the ramparts of the Red Fort on Saturday. ''Safa'' (Rajasthani headgear) has been a highlight of the PM's sartorial choices at Independence Day and Republic Day events.

-Modi donned a half-sleeve golden kurta, white pyjama and a stole with saffron border along with a multi-coloured turban replete with hues of yellow.
+Modi donned a half-sleeve light cream kurta, taut churidar and a stole with orange border along with a multi-coloured turban replete with with a dash of yellow shade.

 Independence Day 2020: PM Modi hoists National Flag for 7th time, first non-Cong PM to do so